History of Poland during the Jagiellonian dynasty: Moscow's threat to Lithuania; accession of Sigismund I the Old

 Lithuania was increasingly threatened by the growing power of the Grand Duchy of Moscow in the 15th and 16th centuries.
-Moscow indeed took over many of Lithuania's eastern possessions in military campaigns of 1471, 1492, and 1500.
-Grand Duke Alexander of Lithuania was elected King of Poland in 1501, after the death of John Albert.
+Moscow indeed took over many of Lithuania's eastern possessions in military campaigns of 1471, 1492 and 1500.
+Grand Duke Alexander Jagiellon of Lithuania was elected King of Poland in 1501, after the death of John I Albert.
 In 1506, he was succeeded by Sigismund I the Old (Zygmunt I Stary) in both Poland and Lithuania as political realities were drawing the two states closer together.
 Prior to his accession to the Polish throne, Sigismund had been a Duke of Silesia by the authority of his brother Vladislas II of Bohemia, but like other Jagiellon rulers before him, he did not pursue the claim of the Polish Crown to Silesia.